Subham0822/Khorcha-Khata/README.md

-## Expensify Zen
+## Khorcha Khata

-Expensify Zen is a minimal, calming expense tracker.
+Khorcha Khata is a minimal, calming expense tracker.
 It lets you quickly log expenses, see them in a clean two‑column layout (name and amount), and view your total spent.
 Authentication is handled via Firebase (Google and GitHub), and data is stored in Firebase.

 ### Features